../../../175pxls.gif (78 bytes)

 (WT/DS108/AB/R)

-… The argument which the United States asks us to address under the fifth sentence of footnote 59 involves two separate legal issues: first, that the FSC measure is a measure “to avoid double taxation of foreign-source income” within the meaning of footnote 59; and second, that, in consequence, the FSC measure is excluded from the prohibition in Article 3.1(a) of the SCM Agreement against export subsidies.
+… The argument which the United States asks us to address under the fifth sentence of Footnote 59 involves two separate legal issues: first, that the FSC measure is a measure “to avoid double taxation of foreign-source income” within the meaning of Footnote 59; and second, that, in consequence, the FSC measure is excluded from the prohibition in Article 3.1(a) of the SCM Agreement against export subsidies.
 In our view, examination of the substantive issues raised by this particular argument would be outside the scope of our mandate under Article 17.6 of the DSU, as this argument does not involve either an “issue of law covered in the panel report” or “legal interpretations developed by the panel”.
 The Panel was simply not asked to address the issues raised by the United States’ new argument.
 Further, the new argument now made before us would require us to address legal issues quite different from those which confronted the Panel and which may well require proof of new facts. …

 S.3.1.6 US — Upland Cotton, para.
 745